danielzting/danielzting.github.io/src/pages/about.md

 I may be a STEM major but I do appreciate the creative arts too.
 Music is a big part of my life in that I have a decent number of years of experience playing piano, and I like going to concerts.
 My most listened-to genres are EDM, Christian, and classical, but I will listen to anything.
 If you have any music recommendations, let me know!
 You can find me on [Apple Music](https://music.apple.com/profile/danielzting).

 I love a good book too, though I don't read nearly as much as I should these days.
-My favorite non-fiction book is *Gödel, Escher, Bach* and my favorite fiction series is the *Three Body Problem* trilogy (I'm a huge sucker for sci-fi).
+My favorite non-fiction book is *Gödel, Escher, Bach* and my favorite fiction series is the *Three Body Problem* trilogy.
+I'm a huge sucker for sci-fi.

 ### Twisty puzzles